Consultation-Liaison Psychiatry Fellowship

 Program Tracks

-Starting in the 2023-2024 academic year we are excited to offer two distinct tracks:
+For the 2027-2028 academic year we are excited to offer our Clinical Track, which is described above.

 Core Faculty

-Peter A. Shapiro, MD, Professor of Psychiatry at Columbia University Irving Medical Center, Columbia University; Director, Psychiatry Consultation-Liaison Service, New York-Presbyterian Hospital Columbia University Medical Center
+Paula Askalsky, MD, Program Director; Assistant Professor of Psychiatry at Columbia University Irving Medical Center, Columbia University; New York-Presbyterian Hospital Columbia University Irving Medical Center; Liaison to the Neurology Service

 Philip R. Muskin, MD MA, Professor of Psychiatry at Columbia University Irving Medical Center, Columbia University; Senior Consultant, Psychiatry Consultation-Liaison Service, New York-Presbyterian Hospital Columbia University Medical Center

-Luis F. Pereira, MD, Assistant Professor of Psychiatry at Columbia University Irving Medical Center, Columbia University; New York-Presbyterian Hospital Columbia University Irving Medical Center; Liaison to the HIV/Infectious Disease Service
+Luis F. Pereira, MD, Assistant Professor of Psychiatry at Columbia University Irving Medical Center, Columbia University; New York-Presbyterian Hospital Columbia University Irving Medical Center; Director, Substance Use Disorders Program

-Paula Askalsky, MD, Instructor in Psychiatry at Columbia University Irving Medical Center, Columbia University; New York-Presbyterian Hospital Columbia University Irving Medical Center; Liaison to the Neurology Service
+Peter A. Shapiro, MD, Professor of Psychiatry at Columbia University Irving Medical Center, Columbia University; New York-Presbyterian Hospital Columbia University Irving Medical Center

-David A. Fedoronko, MD, Assistant Professor of Psychiatry at Columbia University Irving Medical Center, Columbia University; Psychiatric Consultant, Heart and Lung Transplant Services, New York-Presbyterian Hospital Columbia University Medical Center
+David A. Fedoronko, MD, Assistant Professor of Psychiatry at Columbia University Irving Medical Center, Columbia University; Psychiatric Consultant, Lung Transplant Services, New York-Presbyterian Hospital Columbia University Medical Center

-Akhil Shenoy, MD, Assistant Professor of Psychiatry at the Columbia University Irving Medical Center, Columbia University; Psychiatric Consultant, Liver and Transplantation Services, New York-Presbyterian Hospital Columbia University Medical Center
+Akhil Shenoy, MD, Associate Professor of Psychiatry at Columbia University Irving Medical Center, Columbia University; Psychiatric Consultant, Liver and Kidney Transplantation Services, New York-Presbyterian Hospital Columbia University Medical Center

-Ilona Wiener, MD, Assistant Professor of Psychiatry at the Columbia University Irving Medical Center, Columbia University; Psychiatric Consultant, Kidney disease and Renal Transplant Services, New York-Presbyterian Hospital Columbia University Medical Center
+Adiba Anam, MD, Assistant Professor of Psychiatry at Columbia University Irving Medical Center, Columbia University; Psychiatric Consultant, Heart Transplant Services, New York-Presbyterian Hospital Columbia University Medical Center

 Eligibility